 - fines for failing to comply with certain pieces of HR legislation or data protection requirements; and

 - charges and court summons for failing to file accounts or other corporate governance documents.

 International expansion is an expensive commitment.
-The amount of time, thought, effort, teamwork, and collaboration required to pull off a cross-border venture may be difficult to quantify, yet should not be underestimated.
+Companies should not underestimate the amount of time, thought, effort, teamwork, and collaboration required to pull off a cross-border venture, even though may be difficult to quantify.
 There’s no denying it entails a massive commitment to:

 - Understand the range of considerations to hire and operate in a specific country.

-- Analyze the commercial impacts to a business.
+- Analyze the commercial impacts on a business.